Post-Traumatic Stress Disorder

 It is very important to get treatment for PTSD.
 Effective treatment can involve a combination of psychological treatment and medication.
 Dr Catherine Nyuthe will assess patients and prescribe appropriate treatment for their individual diagnosis, experience and preferences.

-If you think you or someone you care about may be suffering from PTSD, please contact our clinic at Knox Private Hospital on (03) 98871520 immediately.
+If you think you or someone you care about may be suffering from PTSD, please contact our clinic at Silk Medical Specialist Suites on (03) 9886 7788 to see if Dr Nyuthe`s care may add value to your recovery.